Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **High-res image segmentation**

-Operations such as, filtering, gradiant extraction, local maxima, watersheding, area analysis, gray level analysis and clustering are performed to classify ice and water, the ice are futher fragmented.
+Operations such as, filtering, gradient extraction, local maximum, watershed, area analysis, gray level analysis and clustering are performed to classify ice and water, the ice are further fragmented.

 ![](http://idoc.imagepy.org/ice/30.gif)